namtoki/English/memo/meeting.md

 >   the first question is whether users can customize these mappings via the smartphone app.
 >   The second question is whether actions can be assigned specifically to the left or right bud.
 >     For example, tapping the left bud once to play/pause music and tapping the right bud once to toggle ANC.
+>
+> Kuroishi-san, do you have any other inputs?

 Motion Capture
 > And Motion Capture